Perspective-n-Point: SQPnP

 SQPnP was described by Terzakis and Lourakis in an ECCV 2020 paper.
 It is a non-minimal, non-polynomial solver which casts PnP as a non-linear quadratic program.
-SQPnP identifies regions in the parameter space of 3D rotations (i.e., the 8-sphere) that contain unique minima with guarantees that at least one of them is the global one.
+SQPnP identifies regions in the parameter space of 3D rotations (i.e., the 8-sphere) that contain unique minima with guarantees that at least one among them is the global minimum.
 Each regional minimum is computed with sequential quadratic programming that is initiated at nearest orthogonal approximation matrices.